lorisleiva/solana-wallets-vue/README.md

 ## Contributing to this package

 To run the package locally, run `yarn demo:local`.
+It will build the package and then run the demo locally.